top of page

 David Ogilvy 9 Great Business Principles: Simplify Marketing Objectives

 Instead of trying to save money, by telling the whole company message in one attempt.
-Focus on the products and services that really drive your value, and create simple marketing material that focuses on these individual items and the benefits they directly have to your customers.
+David Ogilvy emphasized the importance of simplifying marketing objectives and focusing on the products and services that truly drive value.

-Draw customers in with the big picture, and have conversations with them that dive into the different aspects of your business as it relates to their challenges.
+By creating simple marketing materials that highlight the core value, businesses can effectively draw customers in with the big picture and have meaningful conversations with them that dive into the different aspects of their business as it relates to their challenges.

 DAVID OGILVY PRINCIPLES: FOCUS ON THE PROMISED BENEFIT TO THE CONSUMER

-Unfortunately, the majority of people are inherently selfish, so businesses need to play into this by creating content, and advertisements that feed people’s ego accordingly.
+The majority of people are inherently selfish, so businesses need to play into this by creating content, and advertisements that feed people’s egos accordingly.

 DAVID OGILVY PRINCIPLES: YOU CAN’T BORE PEOPLE INTO BUYING PRODUCTS, ONLY INTEREST THEM